kennedy-u/CS-340-Portfolio/README.md

 [mongodb.com](https://www.mongodb.com)

 MongoDB is a NoSQL database that was used in this project.
-NoSQL compared to SQL databases, instead of having to define columns and rows, each record is stored as document containing all of its own properties and values.
-This helps in creating and interacting with data in a dashboards using a NoSQL database.
+NoSQL compared to SQL databases; instead of having to define columns and rows, each record is stored as a document containing all of its own properties and values.
+This helps in creating and interacting with data in a dashboard.

 #### Python